 In the middle of second semester the University of Canterbury will take part in the South Pacific Eastern Divisional Contest for the ACM Programming Contest.
-This year the Central Divisional contest will be on Saturday 20 October, 2018.
+This year the Central Divisional contest will be on Saturday 20th September, 2019.
 The University of Canterbury hosts the Christchurch Site.
 Results from the Divisional Contest will determine which teams go on to compete in the Regional Contest; see the contest rules for details.
-The Regional Finals will take place in Sydney Australia on 23 - 24 November 2018.
-The top 2 teams will qualify for the 2019 World Finals.
+The Regional Finals will take place in Sydney Australia on 22 - 24 November 2019.

 Teams of 3 students work together to solve about 9 problems within a 5 hour period.
 Each team only has access to one computer.
 Programs may be written in Java, C, C++ or Python.
 The contest involves problem solving, programming, and lots of teamwork.
 There are prizes, and a t-shirt.
 Entry costs $90 (including gst) per team but this might be subsidised by your department (if you're a University of Canterbury Team) or School.
 Check with the site director (Richard Lobb) for details.